Blog

 If you want to have complete control over monetizing your online courses, launching a website of your own is the way to go.

-Many bloggers also sell products and services such as online courses, consulting sessions, books, and merch.
-A blog functions as a space to showcase one’s expertise and share knowledge.
+A blog is a rather simple project that doesn’t take too many technical skills to build.
+The website functions as a space to share knowledge and showcase your expertise.
+It’s also a place where you can sell products and services such as online courses, consulting sessions, books, and merch.
 Plus, a blog is a great place to earn your target audience’s trust so you can promote the products and services you sell.

 Owned and designed by Emma Peacock, Honey Pot Digital's primary goal is to showcase her digital marketing services to business owners.
 Emma provides resources on her blog, touching on everything from social media to how to market one's business online.